-Chemoembolization places chemotherapy and synthetic materials called embolic agents into a blood vessel feeding a cancerous tumor to cut off the tumor's blood supply and trap the chemotherapy within.
+Transarterial chemoembolization or TACE places chemotherapy and synthetic materials called embolic agents into a blood vessel feeding a cancerous tumor to cut off the tumor's blood supply and trap the chemotherapy within the tumor.
 It is most often used to treat liver cancer but may also be used in patients whose cancer has spread to other areas of the body.
-Chemoembolization may be used as a standalone treatment or in combination with surgery, chemotherapy, radiation therapy or radiofrequency ablation.
+Chemoembolization may be used as a standalone treatment or in combination with surgery, ablation, chemotherapy or radiation therapy.

 Your doctor will instruct you on how to prepare, including any changes to your medication schedule.
 Tell your doctor if there's a possibility you are pregnant and discuss any recent illnesses, medical conditions, allergies and medications you're taking, including herbal supplements and aspirin.
 You may be advised to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners several days prior to your procedure.
 You also may be told not to eat or drink anything after midnight before your procedure.
 Plan to stay at the hospital overnight.
 Leave jewelry at home and wear loose, comfortable clothing.
 You will be asked to wear a gown.

 Transarterial chemoembolization or TACE combines the local delivery of chemotherapy with a procedure called embolization to treat cancer, most often of the liver.
 It is a non-surgical and minimally invasive procedure performed in radiology, usually by an interventional radiologist.